Montana Natural Resources Youth Camp

 The camp provides a safe and fun opportunity in a controlled setting for high school age students to gain a hands-on experience studying the scientific principles, economic realities, historical heritage, and social perspectives of natural resources and their management in Montana.

 This camp will require walking for up to half a mile through a natural forested environment, thus appropriate shoes and clothes are important.
-Evening recreation time is available and many campers enjoy volleyball, frisbee, pingpong or just relaxing with friends.
-Off-limits gender segregated cabins provide the housing, thus warm sleeping bags are needed.
+Evening recreation time is available and many campers enjoy volleyball, Frisbee, pingpong or just relaxing with friends.
+Cabins provide the housing, thus warm sleeping bags are needed.
 Typically the weather is warm, though in the mountains evening temperatures can be cold.
 Shower, wash and toilet facilities are in a separate bathhouse.
 A behavioral code that requires respect for others, their property and privacy is enforced.
 Our instructors always work in teams and the adult to camper ratio is typically 1:4.

 Optional Programs for Return Campers